There is only one organizational form that can keep up with the increasing pace of global markets: the Project.

 Alas, the predictable world of cozy bureaucracy with comfortable 9-to-5 jobs is in full retreat.
 The almighty Globalization demands a different, more agile organizational form: the Project.

-Except for certain areas such as government bureaucracies or manufactures, the old-fashioned matrix organization is on the verge of extinction.
+Except for certain areas such as government bureaucracies or manufacturers, the old-fashioned matrix organization is on the verge of extinction.
 The Project shall prevail.

 - Project management knowledge and experience will increasingly become a key argument in many salary negotiations.